 Emerging Leaders Program

 Involvement in formal student leadership positions affords students an opportunity to practice effective leadership skills.
 Effective leadership means more than running meetings and planning events; it involves making an impact on one’s community.
 Leadership skills are life skills.
-The staff members in Student Life are committed to developing the leadership potential of all students.
+The staff members in Student Engagement are committed to developing the leadership potential of all students.
 When individual students become more effective leaders, our student organizations, and the educational experience for all students, are enriched and strengthened.
 At Jefferson, formal student positions with leadership potential include:

 - Executive Members of Student Organizations